richmahn/en_tn/job/05/intro.md

 Eliphaz tells Job to curse Yahweh.
 The advice Eliphaz gives to Job is bad advice.
 (See: [[rc://en/tw/dict/bible/kt/curse]])

 ##### Sickness and sin #####
 In the ancient Near East, it was common to believe that a person's illness was caused by sin.
 It was seen as the punishment of a god.
 While Yahweh may punish people because of their sin, not all sicknesses are caused by sin.
-(See: [[rc://en/tw/dict/bible/kt/believe]], [[rc://en/tw/dict/bible/kt/sin]] and [[rc://en/ta/man/translate/figs-explicit]])
+(See: [[rc://en/tw/dict/bible/kt/believe]] and [[rc://en/tw/dict/bible/kt/sin]] and [[rc://en/ta/man/translate/figs-explicit]])

 #### Important figures of speech in this chapter ####